Sasakawa Young Leaders Fellowships Fund

 SYLFF PROGRAM AT THE UNIVERSITY OF BELGRADE

-Cooperation of the University of Belgrade and the SYLFF program started back in 1989, only two years after the SYLFF was founded as one of the leading programs of the Tokyo Foundation (www.tkfd.or.jp).
+Cooperation of the University of Belgrade and the SYLFF program started back in 1989, only two years after the SYLFF was founded as one of the leading programs of the Tokyo Foundation for Policy Research (www.tkfd.or.jp).
 The University of Belgrade was the 10th jubilee university in the world that had been granted a donation from Japan to finance its best students in the humanities and social sciences.
 The first SYLFF scholarships were granted to the students of the University of Belgrade in 1990, and more than 90 students of the University of Belgrade have received it so far.